openownership/data-standard/docs/conformance.md

 ## Validation

-There is no public validator available for the beta release.
+No public validator available for the beta release is currently available.

 The current schema includes minimal validation requirements, and should be treated as a guide to data structure, rather than a full validation schema.